 Hart County, Kentucky

-Hart County was established on January 28, 1819 from Hardin County and Barren County.
-Currently the county was named in honor of Nathaniel G. S. Hart (1784–1813), army major and lawyer captured at the Battle of Frenchtown.
+Hart County was created on January 28, 1819 from Hardin County and Barren County.

-Currently the Hart County Seat is situated in Munfordville additionally, the county government website is www.hartcounty.ky.gov
+The County Seat is located in Munfordville additionally, the county government website is www.hartcounty.ky.gov

 Hart County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 - present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.